ronald-viramontes/EventTrackerProject/README.md

-# EventTrackerProject
+# Event Tracker Project
-  The application that I developed for the EventTrackerProject is called VitalTrending.
+  The VitalTrending is an application that I developed for the Event Tracker Project.
+The application is built on a MySQL database with the following tables: patient, vital_sign, family_medical_history, and medical_history.

 ## Application Description
   VitalTrending is an application that gives healthcare professionals a tool to manage patients in an organized MySQL database.
 Key features of my application include: past medical history, family medical history, and vital sign tracking.
   The primary focus of my application is to enable patients or healthcare professionals to enter the following patient vital signs:  blood pressure, pulse rate, respiratory rate, and temperature.
 VitalTrending's goal is to track subtle changes to a patient's vital signs over time.
 This would allow providers to identify and react to downward trends, which can lead to rapid patient decomposition.
   It may be difficult to identify subtle changes to vital signs that are taken on a frequent basis.
 This is especially true if the patient's vital signs are within a normal range.
   VitalTrending is a healthcare management tool to remotely monitor vital sign trending, and gives the patient care team the ability to quickly evaluate changes that may indicate an impending decompensation event.

 ## Application Mapping Patient
   Return Type   |             Route                   |    Functionality
   --------------|-------------------------------------|--------------------